Eubelius BV, Louizalaan 99 Avenue Louise, 1050 Brussels, Belgium

 Legal form and business activity

-Eubelius CVBA/SCRL is a cooperative company with limited liability under Belgian law (“coöperatieve vennootschap met beperkte aansprakelijkheid”/“société coopérative à responsabilité limitée”).
-The purpose of the company is to exercise the profession of attorney, arbitrator, legal counsel and legal representative.
+Our clients contract with Eubelius BV/SRL, which is a company with limited liability under Belgian law (“besloten vennootschap ”/“société à responsabilité limitée”).
+The purpose of the company is to provide legal services and to exercise the profession of attorney, arbitrator, legal counsel and legal representative.

-Together with our clients, we agree on a price that matches the client’s needs.
+Together with our clients, we agree on a price that matches the client’s needs and as a rule is based on an hourly fee system.
 Our fees, administrative costs and, if applicable, VAT are listed on our fee statements.

 General terms and conditions, applicable law and competent court

-All Eubelius attorneys are insured for professional liability in accordance with the deontological rules.
+Eubelius and its attorneys are insured for professional liability in accordance with the deontological rules.

 The attorneys at Eubelius are authorised to practise law in Belgium.
-Eubelius attorneys are registered with one or more of the following professional organisations in Belgium and are subject to the deontological rules imposed by these organisations:
+Eubelius attorneys are registered with one or more of the following professional organisations in Belgium:

-- Dutch-speaking order of attorneys at the Brussels bar association: www.baliebrussel.be
+- Dutch-speaking association of the Brussels bar: www.baliebrussel.be

-- French-speaking order of attorneys at the Brussels bar association: www.barreaudebruxelles.be
+- French-speaking association of the Brussels bar: www.barreaubruxelles.be

 Money laundering prevention and identification requirements